rajdhage2104/Github-Python-ECS/README.md

 4. Docker image building
 5. Security scanning with Trivy
 6. Pushing the Docker image to Amazon ECR
+7. Updating and registering the ECS task definition
-7. Deploying the application to Amazon ECS
+8. Deploying the application to Amazon ECS

 ## ECS Deployment Setup